 Camel spiders live in deserts and get their name from their humped appearance.
-They are sometimes called wind scorpions, sun spiders, solifuges or solpugids.
+They are sometimes called wind scorpions, sun spiders, solifuges, or solpugids.
 Whip scorpions get their name from the whip-like extension at the end of their body.
-They are also known as vinegaroons or vinegarroons because when they're alarmed they release a mist containing acetic acid.
+They are sometimes known as vinegaroons or vinegarroons because when they're alarmed they release a mist containing acetic acid.
 This chemical forms vinegar when it dissolves in water.

 Arachnids are not insects.
-Unlike arachnids, insects have three body parts - head, thorax and abdomen - three pairs of legs and compound eyes.
+Unlike arachnids, insects have three body parts—head, thorax, and abdomen—three pairs of legs, and compound eyes.

 The Camel Spider or Solifuge

 Like other classes of living things, the class Arachnida is divided into different orders.
 Camel spiders belong to the order Solifugae.
 There are about a thousand species in this order.
-They live in dry areas of Africa, Asia, India, North America and South America.
+They live in dry areas of Africa, Asia, India, North America, and South America.
 They can be found in the southwestern part of the United States, where they are often known as wind scorpions instead of camel spiders.

 Camel spiders are hairy creatures.
 Like other arachnids, they have four pairs of legs.
 They also have a long pair of front appendages called pedipalps which are sometimes mistaken for legs.
 The pedipalps are actually sense organs, although they sometimes help in locomotion.
 The front pair of legs may also act as sense organs in addition to being used for movement.
 There are adhesive structures at the tips of the pedipalps which enable some species of camel spiders to stick to vertical surfaces as they climb.
 The sticky structures may also be useful in catching prey.